-As a democratic organization, the work and focus of the Guild is decided by our members.
-Each year at the convention, we hold plenaries in which members discuss programmatic priorities, often in the form of resolutions.
-We also update our governing documents, our Bylaws and Constitution, and elect new officers to serve on the NLG National Executive Committee.
+As a democratic organization, the work and focus of the NLG is decided by our members.
+Each year, we hold plenaries in which members discuss programmatic priorities, often in the form of resolutions.
+We also update our governing documents, our Bylaws and Constitution, and elect new officers to serve on the NLG National Executive Committee (NEC).

 This is the first call for resolution and amendment proposals and NEC candidates.
 Resolution and amendment proposals are open to NLG members only.
-To join the NLG, visit nlg.org/join.
+To join or renew, visit nlg.org/join.

 Important Dates (full timeline below):

-July 15, 2021: Firm deadline to submit proposed resolutions & bylaw & constitutional amendments.
+August 1, 2022: Firm deadline to submit proposed resolutions and bylaw and constitutional amendments.

-October 10, 2021: Deadline to submit emergency resolutions (24 hours before convention begins); deadline for any candidates for national officer positions to nominate themselves
+October 21, 2022: Deadline to submit emergency resolutions (24 hours before convention begins); deadline for any candidates for national officer positions to nominate themselves

 Information For Proponents